bones-brigade/kafka-openshift-react-sparkline/server/README.md

-# kafka-react-openshift-python-sparkline
+# kafka-openshift-react-sparkline server

-This is the websocket server component for the kafka-react-openshift-python-sparkline application.
+This is the websocket server component for the kafka-openshift-react-sparkline application.
 It should be deployed in its own container, with an exposed route that the client can use to connect.

 ## Launching on OpenShift

 ```
-oc new-app centos/python-36-centos7~https://github.com/bones-brigade/kafka-react-openshift-python-sparkline \
+oc new-app centos/python-36-centos7~https://github.com/bones-brigade/kafka-openshift-react-sparkline \
   --context-dir server \
   -e KAFKA_BROKERS=kafka:9092 \
   -e KAFKA_TOPIC=bones-brigade \